openstack-infra/puppet-mysql_backup/README.md

-# OpenStack MySQL Backup Module
+# This repo has moved to OpenDev

-This module installs and configures MySQL Backup
+It can now be found at [https://opendev.org/opendev/puppet-mysql_backup](https://opendev.org/opendev/puppet-mysql_backup)